Minimizing $\ell_2$ Norm of Flow Time by Starvation Mitigation: Introduction

-For the online problem of minimizing the $\ell_2$ norm of flow time, only standard algorithms, including SRPT, Shortest Job First (SJF), Shortest Execution Time First (SETF), and Round Robin (RR), have been analyzed, assuming that the machine is gifted extra speed~\cite{doi:10.1137/090772228, 10.1145/2755573.2755581}.
-However, SRPT, SJF, and SETF may cause job starvation, and FCFS and RR may deteriorate average flow time (see Appendix~\ref{sec: cr}).
-These drawbacks indicate that these algorithms may balance flow time inadequately and worsen the $\ell_2$ norm of flow time.
+For the online problem of minimizing the $\ell_2$ norm of flow time, only standard algorithms, including SRPT, Shortest Job First (SJF), Shortest Elapsed Time First (SETF), and Round Robin (RR), have been analyzed, assuming that the machine is gifted extra speed~\cite{doi:10.1137/090772228,10.1145/2755573.2755581}.
+However, SRPT, SJF, and SETF may cause job starvation, and FCFS and RR may deteriorate average flow time.
+These drawbacks worsen the $\ell_2$ norm of flow time (see Appendix~\ref{sec: cr}).
+For instance, the examples illustrated in Figs.~\ref{fig: ex1} and \ref{fig: ex2} demonstrate that FCFS and SRPT are $\Omega(n^{1/2})$-competitive for minimizing the $\ell_2$ norm of flow time.

-Despite their obvious drawback, SRPT and FCFS stand out from the aforementioned algorithms, as they complement each other.
-In particular, when one of the duo achieves a poor balance, it is usually the case that the other algorithm achieves an adequate balance.
-For instance, some empirical results have indicated that when the job size\footnote{In this paper, we use the terms ``job processing time'' and ``job size'' interchangeably.} distribution is heavy-tailed, the fear that SRPT may cause starvation is unfounded~\cite{10.1145/384268.378792, doi:10.1137/090772228, biersack2007scheduling, 271492, 10.1007/3-540-45540-X_2, 10.1145/1125274.1125276}.
-Thus, when the job size distribution is heavy-tailed, SRPT not only has an optimal average flow time, it also has a decent maximum flow time.
-In contrast, as exemplified in Fig.~\ref{fig: ex2}, FCFS may have a poor average flow time when the job size distribution is heavy-tailed.